AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 When building your AMP content in Adobe Campaign, you must comply with the conditions for a dynamic email to be delivered, which are specific to your recipients' email providers.

-Currently three email providers support testing this format: Gmail, Outlook, and Mail.ru.
+Currently two email providers support testing this format: Gmail and Mail.ru.

-All the steps and specifications required to test delivery with AMP format on Gmail accounts are detailed in the corresponding [Gmail](https://developers.google.com/gmail/ampemail?), [Outlook ](https://docs.microsoft.com/en-gb/outlook/amphtml/), and [Mail.ru](https://postmaster.mail.ru/amp) developer documentations.
+All the steps and specifications required to test delivery with AMP format on Gmail accounts are detailed in the corresponding [Gmail](https://developers.google.com/gmail/ampemail?), and [Mail.ru](https://postmaster.mail.ru/amp) developer documentations.

 In particular, the following requirements must be met:
-* Follow the AMP security requirements specific to [Gmail](https://developers.google.com/gmail/ampemail/security-requirements), [Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/security-requirements), and [Mail.ru](https://postmaster.mail.ru/amp/?lang=en#howto).
+* Follow the AMP security requirements specific to [Gmail](https://developers.google.com/gmail/ampemail/security-requirements), and [Mail.ru](https://postmaster.mail.ru/amp/?lang=en#howto).
 * The AMP MIME part must contain a [valid AMP document](https://amp.dev/documentation/guides-and-tutorials/learn/validation-workflow/validate_emails/?format=email).
 * The AMP MIME part must be smaller than 100KB.

-You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips) and the [AMP best practices for Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/best-practices).
+You can also consult the [Tips and known limitations for Gmail](https://developers.google.com/gmail/ampemail/tips) documentation.

 ## Target an AMP email {#targeting-amp-email}